zephyrproject-rtos/zephyr/samples/bluetooth/hci_uart/README.rst

 Support for the Direction Finding
 =================================

-The sample can be built with the support for the BLE Direction Finding.
+The sample can be built with the support for the Bluetooth LE Direction Finding.
 To enable this feature build this sample for specific board variants that provide required hardware configuration for the Radio.